Karoo: Klein Karoo

 As in the Great Karoo, antelope and other big game inhabited the Klein Karoo in the past.
 However, the dominant zebra was not the quagga, but the Cape mountain zebra, (Equus zebra zebra) which is adapted for life on rugged, mountainous terrain.
 Their hooves are harder and faster-growing than those of Burchell's zebra (Equus quagga burchellii), which lives on the plains.
 The two species are, therefore, rarely seen in the same habitat.
 The quagga is closely related to Burchell's zebra, and appears also to have been confined to the plains.

 The mountain zebra occurred in the mountain regions of the Cape Fold Belt and along the southern portion of the Great Escarpment.
 Thus, they were endemic to, amongst others, the western Lower Karoo and the Klein Karoo.
 However, they were hunted to near extinction, leaving fewer than 100 individuals by the 1930s.
 Conservation efforts since then brought their numbers up to 1200 by 1998, mainly by concentrating these zebra in nature reserves and protected areas, the most well-known of these being the Mountain Zebra National Park near Cradock in the Great Karoo.
 Cape mountain zebras are still found in protected areas managed by Cape Nature, including the Kamanassie and Gamkaberg Nature Reserves.

 The ostrich is found throughout Africa, but the most handsome specimens came from the Klein Karoo, where the dry weather, but plentiful water in the streams formed an ideal habitat for these large, flightless birds.
 Here, they grow to over 2 m in height, and weigh over 100 kg.
 The male's feathers have been prized by many cultures in Africa, Europe, and Asia over thousands of years.
 In the 1860s, a farmer in the Graaff-Reinet district was apparently the first person to demonstrate that the ostrich could successfully be domesticated, bred in captivity, and the eggs hatched in incubators, while still producing the magnificent feathers.
 This idea was quickly adopted by farmers in the Little Karoo, where they started growing lucerne as the birds' favorite food.
 During 1880, no less than 74000 kg of feathers were exported, and in 1904, it passed the 210000 kg mark.

-The First World War brought about a slump in the ostrich feather market, but the industry recovered in later years, when not only the feathers were sought after, but also ostrich leather, and its meat, which is very tasty, and a major export item.
+The First World War brought about a slump in the ostrich feather market, but the industry recovered in later years, when not only the feathers were sought after, but also ostrich leather, and its meat, which is a major export item.
 Today, several farms can be visited by tourists, near Oudtshoorn, the center of the ostrich industry.